hugorodrigues/rpc.js/README.md

 ## Main Features
 - Simple, lightweight and fast
+- Minimal implementation
 - Schema based
+- Integrates great with any framework
-- Auto API documentator and interactive tests
+- Auto API documentation and interactive testing for free
+- It automaticaly validates required params

 ## Try it now!